JNJ3D/CWS-plugin-8bit/README.md

 # CWS-plugin-8bit
-This is CWS plugin 8bit version
-The CWS plugin 8bit is for  Chitubox up ver1.5x
+This is CWS plugin 8bit version, work on Chitubox up ver1.5x .